GeQi/SL/README.md

 If you set the repository to be *private*, then you may need to grant the instructor access to the repository.

 **NOTE:** It is recommended that you make your project's repository public unless you are sufficiently experienced with github's user permission system.

+# What goes in?

+Rings R with a G group action
+as example: closure of p-adic with the galois action

+Now consider module M over the underlying ring R together with a G action the two actions need be compatible, this is the only additional axiom

+This gives us objects in the catagory.

+For morphism, we consider R linear maps that are also equivariant.

+Now morphism between groups gives us morphism between the categories.

+We also want to unify with certain results in group cohomology?